SOFIA observations of 30 Doradus: I -- Far-Infrared dust polarization and implications for grain alignment and disruption by radiative torques: Results

 In Figure \ref{fig:p_vsTdNH_allnorth}, we show the relations of the polarization degree in 3 bands to the dust temperature (left panels from top to bottom).
 The black line shows the weighted mean fit (filled dots), and the black dashed line shows the piecewise line fit to the data.
 The separation owing to the $T_{\d}-N_{\H}$ is shown by two vertical dashed lines.
 The corresponding relations to the gas column density are shown in the middle and right panels, respectively.
 Notably, we only show the separation for $T^{\rm trans}_{\rm d}\simeq 37\K$ here because the behavior is the same for any values in between $37\K$ and $40\K$.

 For $T_{\d}\leq 37\K-40\K$, in which the dust temperature and the gas column density both increase toward the R$\,$136, the polarization degree rapidly increases, then decreases and finally gets nearly plateau with increasing dust temperature (region A in left panels).
 Meanwhile, the polarization degree tends to decrease up to $N_{\H}\sim 10^{21.7}\,\cm^{-2}$ and gets plateau with increasing the gas column density (middle panels).

 For $T_{\d}> 37\K-40\K$, in which the dust temperature and the gas column density are anti-correlated toward the R$\,$136, the polarization degree first increases slightly and then decreases with increasing both the dust temperature (region B and C in left panels) and the gas column density (right panels).
 Furthermore, the declining slope of $p-T_{\d}$ is steeper for the longer wavelength, i.e., the mean slope of $-0.52$ at $89\,\mu$m, $-0.72$ at $154\,\mu$m and $-0.83$ at $214\,\mu$m.

 Similarly, Figure \ref{fig:p_vsTdNH_allsouth} shows the correlations of the polarization degree to the dust temperature and the gas column density in the South region.
 Although these plots are scattered, one can see a weak correlation between the polarization degree with the dust temperature.
-The relation to the gas column density is also separated for the different range of dust temperature according to Figure \ref{fig:NH_Td_north}.
+The relation to the gas column density is also separated for the different range of dust temperature according to Figure \ref{fig:NH_Td}.
 The relation to the gas column density looks somehow similar to the middle and right panels of Figure \ref{fig:p_vsTdNH_allnorth}.
 For $T_{\rm d}<37-39\K$ (middle panel), the polarization degree shows a monotonic decrease with increasing the column density.
 However, for $T_{\rm d}\geq 37-39\K$ (right panel), the polarization degree first increases and then decreases with increasing the column density, as seen in the North region.

 In summary, the $p-T_{\d}$ and $p-N_{\H}$ relations are not monotonic as in $p-I$.
-The most interesting feature is the anti-correlation of $p$ vs. $T_{\d}$ and the correlation of $p$ with $N_{\H}$, which cannot be explained by the RAT alignment theory.
+The most interesting feature is the anti-correlation of $p$ vs. $T_{\d}$ and the correlation of $p$ with $N_{\H}$, which cannot be explained by the basic RAT alignment theory alone.